English as an Additional Language (EAL)

 (5 credits each)

-Students in these courses develop subject specific vocabulary and methodologies in math and science, learn through hands on experiences in the community, and gain pre-requisite background knowledge to attain necessary language skills to achieve in mainstream curriculum.
+Students enrolled in these comprehensive courses develop essential subject-specific vocabulary and methodologies in math and science disciplines, learn through engaging and hands-on experiences within the community, and gain the crucial background knowledge needed to attain the language skills required to succeed in the mainstream curriculum.